Information for men who have sex with men

-Most (85%) 12/13 year-old girls in the UK are vaccinated each year.
-It is a very common procedure that for the vast majority of people is quick, painless and uneventful.
+Most 12/13 year-old girls in the UK have been vaccinated each year since 2008.
+It is a very common procedure that for the vast majority is quick, painless and uneventful.

 There is no lower age limit for HPV vaccinations at sexual health and HIV clinics for men who have sex with men.